Harold and Maude: Accolades

-At the 29th Golden Globe Awards, Bud Cort and Ruth Gordon were nominated as Best Actor and Best Actress in a Musical or Comedy film, respectively.
+At the 29th Golden Globe Awards, Cort and Gordon were nominated as Best Actor and Best Actress – Motion Picture Musical or Comedy, respectively.

 The film was selected for preservation in the National Film Registry in 1997, along with others deemed "culturally, historically or aesthetically significant" by the Library of Congress.

+In September 2008, Empire ranked Harold and Maude number 65 on their list of the "500 Greatest Movies of All Time".
+Entertainment Weekly ranked the film number four on their 2003 list of "The Top 50 Cult Films".

+American Film Institute lists

-Harold and Maude has repeatedly been ranked among the various lists compiled by the American Film Institute.
-In 2000 the film ranked #45 on the list of 100 Years...
-100 Laughs, the top hundred comedies.
-Two years later Harold and Maude ranked #69 on the AFI list 100 Years...
-100 Passions, honoring the most romantic films of the past century.
-In 2006 the film ranked #89 on the AFI list 100 Years...100 Cheers, recognizing the most inspiring movies.
-In June 2008 AFI revealed its 10 Top 10: the best ten films in ten "classic" American film genres, placing Harold and Maude at #9 in the romantic comedy genre.
+Harold and Maude has repeatedly been ranked among the various lists compiled by the American Film Institute (AFI).
+In 2000. the film ranked number 45 on AFI's 100 Years...100 Laughs, a list of the top 100 comedies.
+Two years later, Harold and Maude ranked number 69 on AFI's 100 Years...100 Passions, honoring the greatest love stories of the past century.
+In 2006, the film ranked number 89 on AFI's 100 Years...100 Cheers, recognizing the most inspiring films.
+In June 2008, AFI revealed its 10 Top 10, the 10 best films in 10 "classic" American film genres, placing Harold and Maude at number nine in the romantic comedy genre.

-In September 2008 Empire ranked Harold and Maude #65 among their 500 Greatest Movies of All Time.
-Entertainment Weekly ranked the film #4 on their list of "The Top 50 Cult Films."

 Music

 The music in Harold and Maude was composed and performed by Cat Stevens.
 He had been suggested by Elton John to do the music after John had dropped out of the project.
-Stevens composed two original songs for the film, "Don't Be Shy" and "If You Want to Sing Out, Sing Out" and performed instrumental and alternative versions of the previously released songs "On the Road to Find Out", "I Wish, I Wish", "Miles from Nowhere", "Tea for the Tillerman", "I Think I See the Light", "Where Do the Children Play?" and "Trouble" (all from his albums Mona Bone Jakon or Tea for the Tillerman).
+Stevens composed two original songs for the film, "Don't Be Shy" and "If You Want to Sing Out, Sing Out" and performed instrumental and alternative versions of the previously released songs "On the Road to Find Out", "I Wish, I Wish", "Miles from Nowhere", "Tea for the Tillerman", "I Think I See the Light", "Where Do the Children Play?" and "Trouble" (all from his albums Mona Bone Jakon and Tea for the Tillerman).
 "Don't Be Shy" and "If You Want to Sing Out, Sing Out" remained unreleased on any album until the 1984 compilation Footsteps in the Dark: Greatest Hits, Vol. 2.

 Additional music in the film is sourced from well known compositions.
 "Greensleeves" is played on the harp during dinner.
 The opening bars of Tchaikovsky's Piano Concerto No. 1 are heard during the scene of Harold floating face-down in the swimming pool.
 The Sunnyvale HS Marching Band plays "The Klaxon" by Henry Fillmore outside the church following a funeral.
 A calliope version of the waltz "Over the Waves" by Juventino Rosas is played at the amusement park.
 Harold and Maude waltz together in her home to "The Blue Danube" by Johann Strauss II.

 The soundtrack album charted at number 173 on the US Billboard 200 in July 2021.